NoxUltima/eliph/docs.md

 ### Currying

 Curried functions are very powerful.
 Essentially, when called with less arguments than defined with, they return a partially applied function.
 This means that it returns a function whose arguments are those which you didn't supply, with the values for what you did supply already bound.
-They are defined in LiveScript using the long arrow.
+They are defined in Eliph  using the long arrow.
 Perhaps an example will make things more clear:

 ```ls
 times = (x, y) --> x * y